d-vu/test/README.md

 ## Running locally
 ### Import secret files to root level
 Import the `adsenseConfig` folder containing `config.json` and `credentials.json`,  located securely on a separate Google Drive account, to the root level of the project.
-The folder can be found in a separate Google Drive account.
 The expected folder structure is shown below.

 ```
 adsenseConfig/